Wetland: By temperature zone

 Wetlands contrast the hot, arid landscape around Middle Spring, Fish Springs National Wildlife Refuge, Utah.

 Wetlands are found throughout the world in different climates.
 Temperatures vary greatly depending on the location of the wetland.
 Many of the world's wetlands are in the temperate zones, midway between the North or South Poles and the equator.
 In these zones, summers are warm and winters are cold, but temperatures are not extreme.
 In subtropical zone wetlands, such as along the Gulf of Mexico, average temperatures might be 11 C. Wetlands in the tropics are subjected to much higher temperatures for a large portion of the year.
 Temperatures for wetlands on the Arabian Peninsula can exceed 50 C and these habitats would therefore be subject to rapid evaporation.
 In northeastern Siberia, which has a polar climate, wetland temperatures can be as low as −50 C. Peatlands in arctic and subarctic regions insulate the permafrost, thus delaying or preventing its thawing during summer, as well as inducing its formation.

 By precipitation amount

-The amount of precipitation a wetland receives varies widely according to its area.
+The amount of precipitation a wetland receives varies widely based on regional climate and geography.
 Wetlands in Wales, Scotland, and western Ireland typically receive about 1500 mm per year.
+In some drier regions, wetlands exist where as little as 180 mm precipitation occurs per year.
 In some places in Southeast Asia, where heavy rains occur, they can receive up to 10000 mm.
-In some drier regions, wetlands exist where as little as 180 mm precipitation occurs each year.